kstenerud/concise-encoding/cbe-specification.md

 ### Version Specifier

-The version specifier is an unsigned [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md) with a value greater than 0, representing which version of this specification it adheres to.
+The version specifier is an unsigned [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128) with a value greater than 0, representing which version of this specification it adheres to.

 The version specifier is mandatory, unless all parties have agreed to omit the specifier and use a specific version.